-Ocean research has also shown that about half of all the CO2 released by human activities is now found in the world's oceans and that about a third of this has been taken up in the Southern Ocean.
+Ocean research has shown that about half of all the carbon dioxide (CO2) released by human activities is now found in the world's oceans and that the Southern Ocean absorbs about 40% of this.
 As CO2 continues to dissolve in the ocean it increases ocean acidity, making it harder for some marine organisms to form shells.
 These ecological changes in turn reduce the capacity of the ocean to absorb CO2.

 How does the water change?